mattcolombo/kafka-connect-cli/docs/CONNECTOR.md

 Allows to list, gather information and manage connectors.

+All the commands that require a file path as input, require a connector configuration file in JSON format.
+A sample connector configuration file as required in all these commands can be found [here](../samples/connector_sample-config.json).

 ## list

 `kconnect-cli connector list`: provides a list of the connectors currently present in the Connect cluster.
 Uses the `GET /connectors` endpoint.
 Allows the following optional flags: